jbaruch/Codepocalypse-dev2next-langchain4j/INSTRUCTION-FILES-SUMMARY.md

 ## What Was Created

 Created comprehensive, battle-tested instruction files for each stage that include all lessons learned, issues discovered, and solutions implemented.
+Now includes Stage 04 with MCP integration.

 ## Files Created